philipjhj/TDP-MSRC-AI-Challenge/README.md

 See a [video here](https://www.youtube.com/watch?v=T8afN7Kjo3E&feature=youtu.be) demonstrating our agent in action.

 ## Results
 Our results based on the *pig_chase_eval_sample.py* script can be seen [here](https://malmo-leaderboard.azurewebsites.net/).
 The experiment name matches the method used.

-A few details on the results are given here:
+* We had technical issues with the evaluation script when we ran it with our agent using the HMM.